Ranma ½: Chougi Ranbu Hen

 • Tick - THROW LOL

-• Reversal - Executing a move in the exact frame that you are granted the ability to do so.
+• Reversal - Executing a move on the exact frame that you are granted the ability to do so.

 Game Mechanics